-Financial Aid
+o Financial Aid

-- Students must complete a FASFA for the academic year in order to be considered for financial aid, including study abroad grants and scholarships.
-For summer, they must also complete the Summer Aid Application through their myUNT account.
-The earlier a student takes this step, the more likely they are to receive grants they're eligible for, not just loans. - A student's award eligibility is typically for the entire academic year, so a student is only eligible in summer for aid remaining after fall and spring disbursements. - All final UNT financial aid decisions rest with Student Financial Aid and Scholarships (SFAS).
-Students with questions are encouraged to visit the webpage and use the email address created specifically for study abroad program participants: - o http://financialaid.unt.edu/special-programs-and-study-abroad - o specialprograms@unt.edu - Please carefully consider the consequences of financial advising; not every program is financially within reach of every student.
-If a potential applicant expresses concerns about cost, refer them back to SAO to find a program that fits their financial situation. - Important information to keep in mind regarding summer financial aid: - o There is a limit on grant funding in the summer. - o There is a limit on loan funding in the summer; if a student borrowed the maximum amount during the Fall/Spring terms, their loan eligibility will be \$0 for summer. - Undergraduate students must be enrolled at least half-time (6 credits) for their aid to disburse; aid does not disburse until day one of the course of the student's sixth credit for the term.
-Graduate students must be enrolled in 5 or more credits; aid does not disburse until day one of the course including the student's fifth credit for the term. - Summer financial aid may help defray the cost of study abroad programs, but it should not be counted on as the primary source of funding.
+- Students must have applied for the FASFA for the academic year in order to be considered for financial aid. - For summer they must ADDITIONALLY apply for the Summer Aid Application through their myUNT account.
+It is beneficial to do this as early as possible for greatest access to funding. - A student's award eligibility is typically for the entire academic year, so a student is only eligible in summer for aid remaining after fall and spring disbursements. - All final UNT financial aid decisions rest with Student Financial Aid and Scholarships (SFAS).
+Direct all students with questions to the following webpage and email address created specifically for study abroad program participants: - o http://financialaid.unt.edu/special-programs-and-study-abroad - o specialprograms@unt.edu - Financial aid thresholds are set by the U.S. Department of Education, and neither SAO nor SFAS have any control over this. - Please carefully consider the consequences of financial advising; not every program is financially within reach of every student.
+If a potential applicant expresses concerns about cost, refer them back to SAO to find a program that fits their financial situation. - Important information to keep in mind regarding summer financial aid: - o There is always a limit on grant funding in the summer. - There is always a limit on loan funding in the summer (if students borrowed maximum amount in Fall/Spring loan eligibility will be \$0 for summer). - UGRD students must be enrolled (registered) half-time (6 credits) for their aid to disburse; aid does not disburse until day one of the course of the student's sixth credit for the term.
+GRAD students must be enrolled in 5 or more credits; aid does not disburse until day one of the course including the student's fifth credit for the term. - Summer financial aid may help defray the cost of study abroad programs but it should not be counted on as the primary source of funding.